 Picking up children at the end of the day

 When school finishes each day, your child’s class will gather at a regular place.
 Your child’s teacher will wait with the children.
 Make sure your child and their teacher know who will be collecting them each afternoon.
 This could be a parent, a carer or an after school care worker.

 Children can get upset if the person picking them up comes late.
 Check with their teacher about the best time to arrive in the afternoon and where to stand.

-Explore our Activities to prepare your child for primary school for ideas on how you can prepare your child for the transition to primary school.
+Explore Preparing for primary school for ideas on how you and your child can prepare for the transition to primary school.